-Erasmus applicants must complete the official documents such as Learning Agreement, Course Transfer and Adaptation Table, Visa Cpy, Health Insuranca Policy, Erasmus Grant/Mobility Agreement, Certificate of Attendance, etc. For academic recognition, applicants must fill out the Learning Agreement and Course Transfer and Adaptation Tablesigned by all responsible person.
-The Learning Agreement guarantees the transfer and recognition of credits earned during exchange.
+Erasmus applicants must complete the official documents such as the Learning Agreement, Course Transfer and Adaptation Table, Visa Copy, Health Insurance Policy, Erasmus Grant/Mobility Agreement, Certificate of Attendance, etc. For academic recognition, applicants must fill out the Learning Agreement and Course Transfer and Adaptation Table signed by all responsible person.
+The Learning Agreement guarantees the transfer and recognition of credits earned during the exchange term.

 Erasmus exchange students should use the Learning Agreement "during the mobility" page and bring back the Learning Agreement together with the Certificate of Attendance at the end of the exchange semester.
 Students must submit their EU Participant's Report online along with the other necessary forms in order to be considered for the remaining 20% of the mobility grant and to complete their exchange term.
 Based on students' attendance certificates and passport information, the actual dates of the study mobility will be recalculated by the Beneficiary Module.

 Transfer of credits earned during exchange towards the Özyeğin University graduation requirements can only be completed after the official transcript from the host institution has been received and the respective decision has been taken by the Faculty/School/Institute Board.
 Failing to submit required documents on time may adversely affect and create delays in various procedures.